serverless-mom/jquery-zine/readme.md

 ## something really important to remember about jQuery
 #### jQuery starts by finding something

-jQuery's simplest function is `$()` with some selector (like a class name) inside the parenthesis.
+[jQuery witch speaks into a magic mirror, saying "eye of frog and demon's bile, find me a header with a class of 'title'" as "<h1>" appears in the glass] jQuery's simplest function is `$()` with some selector (like a class name) inside the parenthesis.
 What this does is search the page for matching elements.
 Everything you call afterward like `.html()` is a 'chained method' that happens after jQuery has found stuff on the page.
 When trying to say what it is your code should do, if you start with a statement like "Add an H1 to the page that says 'hello'" you'll probably find it difficult to write in jQuery because you didn't start with finding something.
 It would be better to say 'Find an unordered list on the page, then add an H1 to the top of it.'